filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ### WaitSeed

 The WaitSeed state is a security wait requirement by the network that is initiated between the PreCommit 2 and the start of the Commit 1 phase.
 It is fixed at 150 epochs, i.e 75 minutes long.
+At the end of the wait seed state the sector aquires some randomness from the chain.

 ### Commit 1

-The proof size generated at the end of PreCommit 2 is too large for the blockchain, and during the Commit phases the proofs are compressed using zk-SNARKs.
-The Commit 1 phase is the
+The randomness aquired at the end of the wait seed state is used in the Commit 1 phase to select a random subset of leaf nodes from the merkle tree generated in the PreCommit 2 phase.
+From the subset of leaf nodes it checks, it generates a much smaller file then the full merkle tree.
+That file is is approximately 16MiB in size.

 ### Commit 2

+In the Commit 2 phase, the file from the Commit 1 gets compressed into a much smaller proof using zk-SNARKs.
+The proof generated at the end of Commit 2 can be verified that is correct very fast, and is small enough to be suitable for a blockchain.
+The final size of the proofs is approximately 2kib, and gets published on the blockchain.
+The generation of the zk-SNARK can be done by the CPU or accelerated by using a GPU.

 ### windowPoSt